3 Reasons to Leave Tree Work to the Professionals

 Here are three reasons a professional is better for trimming and felling trees:

-Knowledge and training – What do you know about trees?
+What do you know about trees?
 Do you know where, how, and how fast they will fall if you make a certain cut with a certain tool?
-Do you know how to guide them down into the proper drop zone if necessary?
+How to guide them down into the proper drop zone if necessary?
 Do you know how to safely operate within the space of an upended root ball?
 Professional arborists have accumulated years of knowledge about trees, and they can predict where the risks are in any certain job.
 They also know about tree disease and pests and the risks they pose not only to the people removing the tree, but to the environment itself, including other healthy trees nearby.

 While it may seem like hiring a tree professional is not DIY enough or taking the easy way out, the fact is that tree work is often difficult and dangerous without the right tools and experience.
 Do yourself a favor and call a professional.
 Your body, your property, and your landscaping will thank you.